A guide to becoming a paraplanner

 It will also include a range of duties to fulfil the needs of the financial professional and their client such as grasping an understanding of risk profiles and client objectives, analysing cash flow, identifying opportunities for effective recommendations such as investment strategies and asset allocation, preparing suitability letters, filling out extensive forms, leading review meetings and ensuring compliance is adhered to and all corresponding paperwork is completed.

-What type of person makes a good paraplanner?
+What makes a good paraplanner?

 Why do you want to be a paraplanner?